cdhigh/chunspell/README.md

 - On Windows very long file paths, or paths saved in a different encoding than the system require special handling by Hunspell to load dictionary files.
 To circumvent this on Windows setups, either set `system_encoding='UTF-8'` in the `Hunspell` constructor or set the environment variable `HUNSPELL_PATH_ENCODING=UTF-8`.
 Then you must re-encode your `hunspell_data_dir` in UTF-8 by passing that argument name to the `Hunspell` constructor or setting the `HUNSPELL_DATA` environment variable.
 This is a restriction of Hunspell / Windows operations.

 ## Author
-Author(s): Tim Rodriguez and Matthew Seal
+Author(s): Tim Rodriguez, Matthew Seal, cdhigh

 ## License
 MIT